 Please note the transcript has been edited for brevity and clarity.

-FLG: Hello, everyone, and hello, Caroline, thank you so much for joining me today for the latest Patient Perspectives as we take a look at the impact that genomics is having within patient lives.
+FLG: Hello, everyone, and hello Caroline, thank you so much for joining me today for the latest Patient Perspectives as we take a look at the impact that genomics is having within patient lives.
 Today, we are joined by a patient advocate, Caroline.
-So, if you could just introduce yourself and tell us a little bit about what you do as well.
+So, if you could just introduce yourself and tell us a little about what you do as well.

 Caroline: So, I’m Caroline Presho, I’m 47 years old, and I carry a BRCA2 mutation.

 FLG: When was the first time that you became aware that cancer ran in your family?

 Caroline: I think I always knew that there were a lot of cases of cancer in my family.
 But I wasn’t aware of the genetic link till about 2002, when my paternal aunt was diagnosed with ovarian cancer.
 And her mother, my paternal grandmother who I’ve never met, was diagnosed with breast cancer at 48 and passed away at 58.
 I think I was aware there were some other aunts on that side who’d had breast cancer, and my maternal aunts had had breast cancer as well.
 So, I was always aware there was a lot of cancer in my family.

-FLG: Your aunt encouraged you to get testing.
+FLG: Your aunt encouraged you to get tested.
 What were your thoughts at the time and what made you then eventually want to get tested?

 Caroline: At the time she told us about it, I didn’t know anything about BRCA mutations; I’d never heard of them.
 It was before Angelina Jolie came out and spoke about it.
 So basically, I ignored what she said because I didn’t understand what it meant.
 And she was very, very persistent, because she understood what having this knowledge meant.
 So, she would send letters and she would phone and say, ‘Have you been tested?
 Have you taken this further?’
 And it was in 2006, when I thought, ‘If she’s this insistent, I really ought to do something about it.’
 So that’s when I went to my GP with the letter from the Royal Marsden asking for some genetic testing.